x702-obfuscated/Python-Notes/6-Objects-and-Classes/4-Inheritance.md

 <br>

 [Back to Top](#python-inheritence)
+w
 ___

 <br>

 # `Inheritence Defined`
-Basically: `Inheritence` allows for one class (aka: subclass, child class, derived class) to  inherit the data and methods from an existing class (super class, parent class, base class)
+Basically: `Inheritence` allows for one class (aka: subclass, child class, derived class) to  inherit the data and methods from an existing class (aka: super class, parent class, base class)

-Specifically: `Inheritance` is a mechanism where a new class (called a child class or subclass) derives data and methods from an existing class (called a parent class, super class, or base class).
+Specifically: `Inheritance` is a mechanism where a new class (aka: subclass, child class, derived class) derives data and methods from an existing class (aka: super class, parent class, base class).

 <br>

-Inhertence is yet another way to reuse code.
+Inhertence is another way to reuse code without duplication.
 It allows for the creation of hierarchical relationships between classes, where child classes can inherit, extend, or modify the behavior of parent classes.

 | **Term** | **Description**|
 |-|-|